-How to manage general contractors of san francisco
+How to manage general contractors of san Francisco

 In a still uneasy economy, clients and even subcontractors are often tempted to bypass working with a general contractor and negotiate the project on their own.
 Although this is something that general contractors should be aware of, there are ways to ensure that clients and subcontractors do not bypass working with your general contracting business.

 - Keep your marketing information up to date.
 One of the best ways to generate business is through marketing, and many clients and subcontractors will decide whether they want to work with you or not based on things like your website.
-By making sure that all of the information on your website is up to date and thorough, you will be much more likely to attract clients and subcontractors.
+By ensuring that all of the information on your website is up to date and thorough, you will be much more likely to attract clients and subcontractors.
 This especially includes listing the projects you have worked on and keeping an updated portfolio.

-General contractors play a crucial role in commercial construction projects, so it is very important that they are aware of the potential for clients and subcontractors to bypass their business and that they take affirmative steps to prevent this.
+General contractors play a crucial role in commercial construction projects, so they must be aware of clients’ and subcontractors’ potential to bypass their business and take affirmative steps to prevent this.